Geysir erupting! © Dieter Schweizer

-The weird landscape of the Haukadalur Valley in Iceland's southern lowlands, where hot springs spout and mud pools bubble, has been dominated for centuries by the 'granddaddy' of all geysers, the Great Geysir, from which all other such phenomena around the world have gained their name.
-The Geysir, once shooting boiling water hundreds of feet into the air, has reduced its performance levels somewhat in modern times but is nevertheless still an impressive sight when it occasionally erupts.
+The weird landscape of the Haukadalur Valley in the southern lowlands of Iceland has been dominated for centuries by the Great Geysir.
+It's from here that all other such phenomena around the world have gained their name.
+The geyser once shot boiling water hundreds of feet into the air, but the height of the eruption has reduced in modern times.
+Nevertheless, it's still an impressive sight.
 The rest of the thermal area, bathed in a sulphuric smell, is just as fascinating, featuring several other spouting vents and geysers which frequently display their prowess.
-The Geysir area has become a very popular tourist attraction, and a centre has been opened containing a multi-media geology museum and folklore exhibits.
-There is also a hotel, souvenir shop and restaurant on site.
+The Great Geysir has become a very popular tourist attraction, and a centre has been opened containing a multimedia geology museum and folklore exhibits.
+There is also a hotel, souvenir shop, and restaurant on site.

 Address: Geysir Center, Geysir